 - PDA media with chlortetracycline enumerates yeast and mould counts from cosmetics.

-- Potato dextrose agar with chloramphenicol selectively cultivates fungi from the mixed samples.
+- Potato dextrose agar with chloramphenicol selectively supports the growth of fungi from the mixed samples.

-PDA media only detects the presence or absence of multicellular fungi, but the isolated fungi require biochemical, immunological, molecular, or mass spectrometry testing for the confirm identification.
+PDA media only detects the presence or absence of multicellular fungi, but the isolated fungi require biochemical, immunological, molecular, or mass spectrometry testing for the confirmed identification.